13elf/shell-station/README.md

 > g = guest

 ## Encryption
-The entire communication between the client and the shellstation server is encrypted including the authentication request.
+The entire communication, including the authentication request, between the client and the shellstation server is encrypted.
 When connecting to the server, the server shares a public RSA encryption key we are using to encrypt an AES symmetric key.
 The use of assymetric encyption to send a symmetric encryption key ensures a fast and secure way of encrypting the traffic and simulates a PGP like protocol.
 After the AES key has securely been transmitted to the server, both the client and the server starts using that key in order to communicate with each other.
 Thus, no plain text data is sent between client and the server.
 However, that doesnt ensure any encryption between our server and the malware agent.
 If you want to encrypt that traffic as well, the encryption code should be implemented when writing the malware.

 ## Logging
 Most of the operations performed by the clients get logged into the terminal screen as well as being written to a log file named "log".
-The format of the logs is a timestamp followed by the log onformation.
+The format of the logs is a timestamp followed by the log information.
 Log file only gets created in server mode

 ## Keepalive
 If we dont send any command to the victim and the connection between the server and the malware agent stays idle for more than 120 senconds, the shellstation server sends some keepalive data every 120 seconds to the malware agent to keep the session alive.
 This is especially useful in some environments where the firewall might be terminating connections if they stay idle for too long.